-To see how much storage space is taken up on your device by both the Twitter app itself and its data, such as saved content and temporary caches like web and media data, launch iOS’s Settings app, tap General → Storage & iCloud Usage → Manage Storage underneath the Storage heading and select the Twitter app from the list.
+To see how much storage space is taken up on your device by both the Twitter app itself and its data, such as saved content and temporary caches like web and media data, launch iOS’s Settings app, tap General → iPhone Storage and select the Twitter app from the list.

 The size of app data is displayed under the Documents & Data section.

 To delete the Twitter app along with its saved data, tap the Delete App button.